amandeepmittal/amanhimself.dev/content/posts/setup-nextjs-project-with-eslint-prettier-husky-lint-staged.md

 # npm run lint-staged
 ```

-To test it, I've modified the `/pages/_app.tsx` file and removed the reference of `AppProps`.
+To test it, I have modified the `/pages/_app.tsx` file and removed the reference of `AppProps`.
 This will return a type error when committing this file:

 ![ss1](https://i.imgur.com/ubLHL12.png)